NITRR-Vivek/NITRR-Vivek/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Machine learning and Data Science.\
 ✍️ &nbsp;Apart from technical interests, I like playing Chess and badminton.\
-💬 &nbsp;Feel free to reach out to me for general consulting, or discussions \
+💬 &nbsp;Feel free to reach out to me. \
 ✉️ &nbsp;You can email me at vkumar.btech2022.bme@nitrr.ac.in.
 I'll try to respond as soon as possible!

 ### 📫 &nbsp; How to reach me: